HolgerJMeyer/x2g/doc/rules.md

 * `label` returning the node or edge label, and
 * `from` and `to` representing the source and target node ids of an edge.

-To distinguish xpath from node and edge variables, the later using a dot notation for accessing the certein properties, like in `$n.id` or `$e.from`.
+To distinguish XPath from node and edge variables, the later using a dot notation for accessing the certein properties, like in `$n.id` or `$e.from`.

+At the moment, we expact all expression to be evaluated ot truth (boolean) or the string values.
+In a later version numerical expression evaluation may be added.

 ## Open questions
 * How to create a node or edge condtionally?